|

 Constantinople, or the whole earth-which would indeed represent tremendous

 power.
-Not merely king of the heavens, the stars, and anything else the eye
+Not merely king of the heavens, the stars, and anything else

 can see!
 This is something far higher and more important, for it means: 'Sit